 Known affectionately as “mean Christine” for her supereffective extractions, Christine Chin attributes her success in the beauty realm to Asian beauty techniques.

 INSIDER’S TIP Her Chin Facial is a deep, pore-cleansing treatment and includes the CCHIN technique for removing skin tags.

 EUROPEAN WAX CENTER’S UNLIMITED PASS

 Everything from Brazilians to facial hair removal is available as often as needed with this pass; one payment covers the service for the entire year.

 Specializing in the latest technology for face and body rejuvenation, as well as fat removal, Dr. Frank’s minimally invasive techniques are renowned throughout New York, and his therapeutic skincare line, PFRANKMD, cleanses, protects and treats any skin type.

 138 W. 10th St., jectnyc.com

 This spa serves up a variety of smoothing solutions; volumizers for areas that need lifting, defining or subtle plumping; and six boosters, a collection of skincare services from customized facials to microneedling meant to renew the skin.

-INSIDER’S TIP The shop’s bright pink wall is perfect for before and after pictures.
+INSIDER’S TIP The studio's selfie mirrors are perfect for before and after pictures.